panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 #### Character positioning and combining marks

-Character positioning in strings with combining marks has the same problem as string length describe above.
+Character positioning in strings with combining marks has the same problem as string length described above.

 Accessing characters by index in a string is accessing code units.
 However, the combining mark sequence should be accessed as a whole, without splitting into separated code units.